 - The abstract must include a complete bibliography in either APA or MLA format.

-- First, second, and third place awards may be given to the three highest scoring projects in each Division/Category that meet minimum score requirements.
+- First, second, and third place awards may be given to the three highest scoring projects in each Division/Category/Type that meet minimum score requirements.
 A project must score a minimum of 90 out of 100 points to be identified as a first place winner, 80 or above to be identified as a second place winner, and 70 or above to be identified as a third place winner.
 Because of the minimum score requirements, it is possible for a category to have no winning projects.

 - Honorable mention awards are granted upon the judges’ recommendation and are not dependent upon the score.
 An honorable mention award is not considered a fourth place award.
 Judges are not required to award an honorable mention.